tripitakit/embl-ebi-rest/README.md

 							style: 'raw' });

 /*
-  The request in handled asynchronously.
+  Dfetch is asynchronous.
-  When the requested entry is fully received
+  When the entry is fully fetched it is assigned to the instance's .entity property, and Dbfetch instances emit the 'stored' event.
+Listen for it and pass in the callback function to access and handle the entry data.
-  Dbfetch instances emit a 'stored' event and
+ */
-  store the fetched entry in a <instance>.entity property Add a listener for 'stored' event to instance with a function to access and handle the entry at <instance>.entity */ wap_rat.on('stored', function() { console.log(wap_rat.entity) });
+wap_rat.on('stored', function() { console.log(wap_rat.entity) });